Coq au Riesling is succulent chicken Riesling dish made with cremini mushrooms, pancetta and braised in a dry white wine cream sauce.

-If you haven’t heard of Coq Au Riesling, it’s a braised chicken dish served in a creamy wine sauce with mushrooms and garlic and is basically the best thing I’ve ever tasted.
+If you haven’t heard of Coq Au Riesling, it’s a one-pan braised chicken dish served in a creamy wine sauce with mushrooms and garlic and is basically the best thing I’ve ever tasted.
 The chicken stays so moist (I cringe at that word, but it’s the perfect descriptor) and tender that it quite literally falls off the bone.
 Seriously.
 And because this is a fairly old recipe, think 20th century, there are many different renditions of this dish so I adapted my version from Nigel Slater’s original recipe.
 Words cannot even describe how delicious this is.

 Place the chicken skin-side down in the pan (be sure to season with salt and pepper first) and brown again on all sides (I added some fresh sage during this step, as well).
 Add the mushrooms and cook for about 5 minutes.
 Remove mixture from the pan.
 Add the butter and flour and whisk together to form a roux.
 Add the chicken, mushrooms and onion mixture back into the pan and pour in the wine.
 Bring to a boil then reduce to a simmer, cover and cook for about 15 minutes.